How to Secure Your Crypto Wallet: Passwords, Seed Phrases, and Account Protection

 Most online accounts have a safety net: a customer support team that can verify your identity and restore access, a bank that can reverse fraudulent transactions, or a company that can freeze your account while you recover it.
 Cryptocurrency has none of these.
 Transactions are irreversible, wallets are pseudonymous, and there is no authority to appeal to if your funds are stolen.

 This makes password security for crypto accounts a genuinely different category from securing your Netflix account.
 A compromised exchange login or leaked seed phrase means permanent, unrecoverable loss.
-The steps in this guide reflect that reality.
+The steps in this guide reflect that reality — and complement our broader guides on two-factor authentication and phishing protection, both of which apply here with higher stakes.

 Step 1: Secure Your Exchange Accounts with Maximum Rigor